Home > Analyses > Energy > Devon Energy Corporation

 Risk Analysis

-The following table summarizes key risks for Devon Energy Corporation, highlighting their likelihood and potential impact:
+The table below summarizes key risks Devon Energy faces, highlighting their likelihood and potential impact:

 | Category | Description | Probability | Impact |